TheAwiteb/forgejo-guardian/README.md

 Forgejo configuration section, with the following fields:

 -   `instance_url`: Forgejo instance URL (must be HTTPS or HTTP)
 -   `token`: Token to use to get the new users and ban them, requires `read:admin` and `write:admin` scopes.
+The token can be retrieved from an environment variable by prefixing the variable name with `env.`.
+For example, use `env.FORGEJO_TOKEN` to get the token from the `FORGEJO_TOKEN` environment variable.

 ```toml
 [forgejo]